xf-zh/InScope/README.md

 | CenterPoint\_RCNN |   78.33   |    96.48    |     75.23     |      71.13       |   80.29  | 6.55    |                   |

-### Results of 3D object detection based on the MuLSys_secondary, MuLSys_principal, and MuLSys_detect datasets
+### Results of 3D object detection based on the InCo_secondary, InCo_principal, and InCo_detect datasets

 #### Detection result based on the Secondary LiDAR Only